Minor Programmes at SYU

 ENG273 Children's Literature 3 ENG120

-ENG389 Travel and Culture 3 ENG153
+ENG389 Travel Writing and Culture 3 ENG104

-ENG479 Science Fiction in Literature and Films 3 ENG120
+ENG479 Science Fiction 3 ENG120

 Programme Aims

-The Minor in Linguistics and Translation Studies aims to
+The Minor in Linguistics and Translation Studies aims to:

-PA1 to provide students with the knowledge and skills to successfully analyse issues in linguistics and/or translation
+- To provide students with the knowledge and skills to successfully analyse issues in linguistics and/or translation

-PA2 to meet the needs of students majoring in different disciplines who are seeking to acquire skills in linguistics and translation studies in preparation for their career development
+to meet the needs of students majoring in different disciplines who are seeking to acquire skills in linguistics and translation studies in preparation for their career development

 Programme Intended Learning Outcomes (PILOs)

-Upon completion of the Minor in Linguistics and Translation Studies, students should be able to::
+Upon completion of the Minor in Linguistics and Translation Studies, students should be able to:

-PILO1 identify and analyze issues and topics in linguistics and translation studies through an interdisciplinary perspective;
+identify and analyze issues and topics in linguistics and translation studies through an interdisciplinary perspective;

-PILO2 demonstrate the ability to connect linguistics and translation studies concepts and theories to any other disciplines;
+- demonstrate the ability to connect linguistics and translation studies concepts and theories to any other disciplines;

-PILO3 apply linguistics and translation studies concepts to effective communication in multi-cultural and international settings;
+apply linguistics and translation studies concepts to effective communication in multi-cultural and international settings;

 Students are required to complete a minimum of 15 credits with 2 compulsory and 3 elective courses.